 Don't confuse storage and memory.
 The latter - also called RAM - is for temporarily storing information when you open an app or file, while storage is the space to store files and programs.

 In both cases it's better to have as much as possible.
-A lot of budget laptops will come with a 1TB hard drive but only 4GB of RAM.
+A lot of budget laptops will come with a 500GB or 1TB hard drive but only 4GB of RAM.
 You're unlikely to find an SSD (solid state drive) or more than 8GB of RAM under £300 but these are things you might be able to upgrade yourself – the latter being easier to DIY if there is a spare slot.

 Do you need a CD or DVD drive?

 Many modern laptops ditch the CD drive to save money and weight.
 So if you need one, be sure to check your chosen laptop has an optical drive.
 Also make sure it has enough USB ports and even a network port.

 Also make sure the speakers are decent unless you're happy to use headphones.

 These days virtually all laptops come with Windows 10.
 Don't assume they will have Microsoft Office.
 This is separate software, but you can download free alternatives.